Land grabbing: Land value

 There is significant uncertainty around the value of transnational land acquisitions, particularly given leasing arrangements.
 Given the quantity of land and the size of investment funds operating in the area, it is likely that the value will be in the tens of billions of dollars.

 Land destinations

-Researchers used the Land Portal's Land Matrix database of 49 billion hectares of land deals, and found that Asia is a big centre of activity with Indonesia and Malaysia counting for a quarter of international deals by hectares.
+Researchers used the Land Matrix database of 49 billion hectares of land deals, and found that Asia is a big centre of activity with Indonesia and Malaysia counting for a quarter of international deals by hectares.
 India contributes a further 10 per cent of land deals.
 The majority of investment is in the production of palm oil and other biofuels.